-On May 15, 2007, we closed our transaction with K-V Pharmaceutical Company ("K-V") for the sale of our product candidate, Evamist, an investigational-metered dose transdermal spray for the treatment of menopause symptoms.
-The sale transaction contains multiple deliverables including the delivery at closing of the Evamist assets, a grant of a sublicense of our rights under a license related to Evamist, and a license to the MDTS applicator; the delivery, upon receipt of regulatory approval, of the approved drug, along with all regulatory submissions; and, lastly, the delivery after FDA approval of certain transition services and licenses to improvements to the MDTS applicator.
-We will evaluate the multiple elements of this transaction in accordance with the provisions of Emerging Issues Task Force No. 00-21, "Revenue Arrangements with Multiple Deliverables," ("EITF 00-21") and revenue recognition in accordance with Staff Accounting Bulletin No. 104.
+On May 15, 2007, we closed our transaction with K-V Pharmaceutical Company ("K-V") for the sale of our product candidate, Evamist, a metered dose transdermal spray for the treatment of menopause symptoms.
+At the time of the sale, Evamist was an investigational product and was not yet approved by the FDA for marketing.
+The sale transaction contained multiple deliverables, including: the delivery at closing of the Evamist assets (mainly raw material inventory and certain fixed assets), a grant of a sublicense of our rights under a license related to Evamist, and a license to the MDTS applicator; the delivery upon receipt of regulatory approval of Evamist, along with all regulatory submissions; and, lastly, the delivery after FDA approval of certain transition services and a license to improvements to the MDTS applicator.
+We received approval from the FDA to market Evamist on July 27, 2007 ("FDA Approval"), and on August 1, 2007, we transferred and assigned the Evamist FDA submissions, and all files related thereto to K-V.